Electronic Prescriptions - For Prescribers

 There will be two models available to support electronic prescriptions, which include the Token Model and the Active Script List Model.
-Electronic prescriptions will be introduced in a steady and managed approach from the end of May via electronic prescribing communities of interest.
+Electronic prescriptions will be introduced in a steady and managed approach from the end of May via electronic prescription communities of interest.
 Only the Token Model will be available initially, with progressive roll-out to include the Active Script List Model expected to be available from the end of September 2020.

-Token Model: The solution for the delivery of electronic prescribing has been accelerated and will be progressively available from the end of May 2020 and will see a unique QR barcode known as a ‘token’ sent via an app (if your patient has one), SMS or email.
+Token Model: The solution for the delivery of electronic prescriptions has been accelerated and will be progressively available from the end of May 2020 and will see a unique QR barcode known as a ‘token’ sent via an app (if your patient has one), SMS or email.